NeuroTechX/ntx_slack_archive/general.md

  >Yeaaa!
 I bet you that because of this news fund raising will be a little easier for neurotech startups looking forward

+3/29/2017 7:20 AM

+ **sydneyneurotechx** :

+ >Fellow Neurotecher melanie  recently had her article released for IEEE on DBS in the military.
+Part of the article provides a good perspective as to whether cognitive implants are in fact worth it. <http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7879372>